-I would also like to express my sincere gratitude and appreciation to my dear brother H.E.
-Dr. Yousef bin Ahmad Al-Othaimeen, Secretary General of the Organization of Islamic Cooperation, for the special care he accords to the Academy, and for his continuous support to its activities and programs.
+I would also like to express my sincere gratitude and appreciation to my dear brother Mr. Hissein Brahim Taha, Secretary General of the Organization of Islamic Cooperation, for the special care he accords to the Academy, and for his continuous support to its activities and programs.